What is agility in the software world? Let's review its fundamental concepts (theory) and how we practice it at Melba

 We put into production almost once per person per day with peaks of 2 releases per day per person..

 Our project is our company.
-She is agile, not only in software development for that matter.
+It is agile, not only in software development for that matter.
 In our marketing and sales practice we follow the same principles.
 In any event, changes are welcome, dealing with them and a sign of lucidity.
-It is obviously easier to embrace them than one does not have to sacrifice an investment.
+It is obviously easier to embrace them than to sacrifice an investment.
 Hence the need to carefully study the need and not to invest too early.

 Our team deploys extremely positive energy.
 It is a talented team and the talents attach great importance to clear objectives and optimal material working conditions.
 Want to learn more?
 Read First, Break all the rules .

 As soon as an exchange gets longer, we call each other.
-As soon as a telephone discussion becomes complicated, we program a point of view.
+As soon as a telephone discussion becomes complicated, we program a face-to-face meeting.